How is an IR35 case decided?

 What are the IR35 rules?

-The following rules are used by HMRC when they assess your IR35 position:
+The following factors are used by HMRC when they assess your IR35 position:

-Understand if there exists any intention between the contractor and the client to enter an employment relationship.
-Does the level of direction and control in the relationship support freedom for the contractor to operate independently and determine exactly what, where, when and in what order tasks are completed?
+Does the level of control in the relationship support freedom for the contractor to operate independently and determine exactly what, where, when and in what order tasks are completed?
+Does the contractor devise their own methods and processes?

 Where the contractor has the ability or right to substitute himself with the services of another there is a strong presumption of being self-employed.